Ticket resale: United States

 In the United States, ticket resale is a $5 billion industry.
 Ticket resale on the premises of the event (including adjacent parking lots that are officially part of the facility) may be prohibited by law.
-These laws vary from state to state, and the majority of US states do not have laws in place to limit the value placed on the resale amount of event tickets or where and how these tickets should be sold.
-Ticket re-sellers may conduct business on nearby sidewalks, or advertise through newspaper ads or ticket brokers.
+The laws vary from state to state but the majority of US states do not have laws in place to limit the value placed on the resale amount of event tickets or where and how these tickets should be sold.
+Ticket resellers may conduct business on nearby sidewalks or advertise through newspaper ads or ticket brokers.

-New York State law only permits prices above face value by the greater of $5 or 10%.
+New York State law permits prices above face value only by the greater of $5 or 10%.

-Some US states and venues encourage a designated area for re-sellers to stand in, on, or near the premises, while other states and venues prohibit ticket resale altogether.
+Some U.S states and venues encourage a designated area for resellers to stand in, on, or near the premises, and other states and venues prohibit ticket resale altogether.
 Resale laws, policies, and practices are generally decided, practiced and governed at the local or even venue level in the US and such laws and or interpretations are not currently generalized at a national level.
+However in 2025, President Donald Trump issued an executive order directing the Federal Trade Commission to crack down on "exploitative ticket scalping".
+In August 2025, the FTC sued the ticket reseller Key Investment Group, accusing the company of violating the Better Online Tickets Sales Act and the Federal Trade Commission Act of 1914 by using fake or purchased Ticketmaster accounts to evade purchasing limits, then resell the tickets for a markup.

-Another issue in the US is that since ticketing laws vary by state, many ticket re-sellers use a loophole and sell their tickets outside of the state of an event.
+Another issue in the U.S is that since ticketing laws vary by state, many ticket resellers use a loophole and sell their tickets outside of the state of an event.

+Countermeasures

 Selling tickets by ballot

-Some promoters have ceased selling tickets in the traditional first-come-first-served manner, and require prospective ticket holders to enter a "ballot" – a competition with random winners – with the prize being the opportunity to purchase a small number of tickets.
-The ballots are intended to discourage re-selling by making it harder to purchase large numbers of tickets because being at the front of the queue does not guarantee the holder a ticket.
+Some promoters have ceased selling tickets in the traditional first-come-first-served manner and require prospective ticket holders to enter a "ballot," a competition with random winners, with the prize being the opportunity to purchase a small number of tickets.
+The ballots are intended to discourage reselling by making it more difficult to purchase large numbers of tickets because being at the front of the queue does not guarantee the holder a ticket.

 Events that have sold tickets by ballot include the Big Day Out in 2007, the Ahmet Ertegün Tribute Concert – Led Zeppelin reunion concert at The O2 Arena in 2007, and the 2006 Commonwealth Games.

-A similar practice used among ticket re-sellers is to list an item as an online auction (such as eBay) – most commonly an innocuous item such as a collector's card – and give the tickets as a bonus to the winning bidder; thereby not actually selling tickets in order to circumvent ticket laws.
-This does not actually get around eBay's selling rules, as they effectively state that the goods that the buyer receives are what the seller is selling, including any free bonuses.
+A similar practice used among ticket resellers is to list an item as an online auction (such as eBay), most commonly an innocuous item such as a collector's card, and give the tickets as a bonus to the winning bidder and so they do not actually sell tickets to circumvent ticket laws.
+That does not actually get around eBay's selling rules, which effectively state that the goods that the buyer receives are the ones that are sold by the seller, including any free bonuses.